akselw/components/README.md

 # Elm at Work

 Would you like to try out Elm in an existing project?
-Do not start with a full rewrite!
-That is too risky!

-Just embed one little Elm node and see how it goes.
-You can do more if you like it, and you can revert if you do not.
+A full rewrite is too risky? **Just embed a little Elm node and see how it goes.** You can grow it or revert if depending on how it goes.
 No big deal either way!

-## Templates
+## Starters

 The following code shows how to embed Elm programs in many of the popular JS frameworks.
-Just copy the code into your project and go from there:
+Just copy the relevant code into your project and go from there:

 - [React](react.js)
 - [Vue](vue.js)